idvorkin/idvorkin.github.io/_d/ai-journal.md

 ### Observation

 - For hard data tasks, I can use GPT to do the work, e.g. like how to split up into distinct converationsj
+- Can finetune on daily or weekly.
+Daily sounds good, but a few problems:
+  - Conversations that span end of day break
+  - You have overhead for every training sample.
+From daily to weekly I went from 10M to 4M
+  - Need to pay attention to stay under token limit

 ### Tooling learnings

 - Pre-commit - Nicer version of husky (which was always kind of flacky)
 - Ruff - Nicer version of black.
 Written in black, so much faster, and also suports fixing some simple stuff, has nvim support
+- Path from pathlib.
+Lets you use Path.home() vs os.expanduser(), and a type safe path paramater, avoiding sending in strings by accident (God Bless Typing)

 ### Upstream fixes